Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Looking at the surface obs above (the second map) shows another factor for the area west of the mountains - downsloping.
 Upslope flow moistens and cools air (encouraging fog, clouds and precipitation), while downslope warms and dries it (encouraging clearing).
 You can see this not only in the temp/dewpoints on either side of the mountains, but in the cloud cover obs (how much of the little circles are filled in).
 The satellite image below also really shows the upslope/downslope effect on cloud cover on either side of the Appalachians.
 So, while it is very warm around the western Appalachian slopes, it is fairly dry - canceling out any gains in instability we're getting from the clear skies.

 Visible satellite this afternoon

 You may be asking me why I even pay attention to what the models say if they are wrong so often.
-The answer is simple - storm observing is about paying attention to future possibilities and either succeeding or failing based on factors you can't see in advance.
+The answer is simple - storm photography is about paying attention to future possibilities and either succeeding or failing based on factors you can't see in advance.
 When the possibilities arise, you pay attention - because every once in a while, they end up being right about warning of something big about to happen.